-The strategic plan should include a mission statement, goals, and action steps to achieve the goals, and measures that assess the accomplishments of the goals.
+The strategic plan should include a mission statement, goals, steps to achieve the goals, and measures that assess the accomplishments of the goals.
 5. What is the authorized size of your board of directors?

 Agency bylaws state the UVM Health Network Home Health and Hospice Board of Directors must have no fewer than 5 members and no more than 25.
-We currently have 14 members.
+We currently have 12 members.
 How many meetings were held by the board last year?
-6

-I, the undersigned, confirm the information contained herein is accurate and can be verified as such.
+6 I, the undersigned, confirm the information contained herein is accurate and can be verified as such.
 I understand and agree that if the requested funds are approved, the disbursement of funds are subject to all conditions established by the Richmond Selectboard.

-Signature of Applicant: Daniel Plotzker
+Signature of Applicant: Daniel Plotzker Date: 10/1/21 Print Name of Applicant and Title: Daniel Plotzker, Development Coordinator

-Date: 10/5/2020

-Daniel Plotzker, Development Associate